Ruck (Australian rules football): Ruck styles

 Rucks are sometimes classified by their style of play, although many players alternate styles during a game based on strategy, the style of an opponent, their physical attributes and versatility.

-A tap ruck (or palm ruck) is the most skillful and high jumping of styles.
-Players using this style will deftly palm the ball directly down to the advantage of a smaller teammate or rover, often making their hitouts the most effective.
+A tap ruck (or palm ruck) requires the player to do a high leap.
+Players using this style will deftly palm the ball directly down to the advantage of a smaller teammate or rover, often making their hitouts the more effective.
 WAFL and VFL great Polly Farmer is considered to be one of the best all-time rucks of this style.
 The AFL's Aaron Sandilands is a good recent example.

 A mobile ruck (or mobile bigman) often describes a ruck that covers a lot of ground.
 Sometime this type of ruck is not as tall, as big, or effective at hit outs, but may possess a high leap and greater athletic endurance.
 Against less mobile rucks, this type of player can compensate with an ability to take more marks around the ground playing effectively as a tall ruck rover and sometimes with the additional ability to kick goals while playing from the midfield or drop back into defence when required.
 During the 1980s and 1990s this style became dominant among professional teams and Jim Stynes was one of the first in this mould.
 Stynes and Scott Wynd won successive Brownlow medals playing this role, the last two rucks to be awarded the honour.
 Most contemporary professional rucks are considered mobile rucks and require the athletic endurance to cover the entire ground.